daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 ### Clarifying Note on Bookmarks, Notes and Highlights

-Notes, bookmarks, and highlights are distinct features that support different user needs in digital reading environments:
+Notes, bookmarks, and highlights are features that support different user needs in digital reading environments:

+Bookmarks are navigational markers that help users return to a specific location in the content.

+Highlights visually mark portions of text to indicate importance or relevance.
+They are often used for quick reference and may be used exported to create an essay plan, revision notes or similar.

 Notes are user-generated annotations that may contain text, audio, or other formats.
 They are typically used to capture thoughts, questions, or reflections on specific content.

-Bookmarks are navigational markers that help users return to a specific location in the content.
-They do not contain content themselves but may optionally be enhanced with a note for added context.

-Highlights visually mark portions of text to indicate importance or relevance.
-They are often used for quick reference and may be used independently or in combination with notes.

-While these features can be used together---for example, attaching a note to a highlight or a bookmark---they should remain functionally distinct to support a wide range of user strategies and accessibility needs.
+Notes can be attached to bookmarks and highlights.

 ### Bookmarking